commenthol/macbook-lubuntu-install/README.md

-# Lubuntu install on old Macbook2
+# Lubuntu install on white Macbook

 This tutorial aims to install a Lubuntu 17.10 on a Macbook3,1 using live CD via usb-stick.
 My major problem was running the desktop 32bit ISO which does not fit on a CD.
 This may also work on an old MacMini1,1